18 May Revisiting the Importance of PPE

 Everyone knows they’re supposed to wear their personal protective equipment (PPE), but once they get “too comfortable” while working, it often gets pushed to the back of their mind.
-Let’s revisit the importance of this basic, but lifesaving, measure.
+Let’s revisit the importance of PPE – the basic, but lifesaving, measure.

 Employee Non-Compliance is Still a Major Issue